MNeverOff/stripe-link-file-delivery/README.md

 ### Potential improvements

 1. It's possible to use a language different from JS (Go?) that would have faster execution times or better init times.
 JS is not the fastest, but with tree-shaking it gets sub 750ms which is commendable.
+2. It's further possible to add better handling to email failure, potentially by sending an email to the `support_email` with a report on the failure.

 ## Contributing